Weed-AI/Weed-AI/search/src/Components/wrapper/about.md

 _Weed-AI: A repository of Weed Images in Crops._ Precision Weed Control Group and Sydney Informatics Hub, the University of Sydney. https://weed-ai.sydney.edu.au/, accessed YYYY-MM-DD.

-An academic is TBA by mid 2021
+An academic  citation is TBA.

 ## Specific Datasets